-Settings for the serial audio port are programmed in the SAP Control Register (address = 0x03) [default = 0x04].
+Settings for the serial audio port are programmed in the SAP control register (address 0x03), see the Section 9.6.4 section.

-Figure 9-1 shows the digital audio data connections for I2S and TDM8 mode for a eight channel system.
+Figure 9-1 shows the digital audio data connections for I2S and TDM8 mode for an eight channel system.